Differentiable solver for time-dependent deformation problems with contact: Results

 \section{Results}

-We partition our results in three groups depending on the type of the dofs used in the objective function: shape, initial conditions, or material.
-For each group we provide a set of examples of static and dynamic scenes of increasing complexity.
-We run our experiments on a workstation with a Threadripper Pro 3995WX with 64 cores and and 512 Gb of memory.
+We partition our results into three groups depending on the type of the dofs used in the objective function: shape (Section~\ref{sec:res:shapenocontact}), initial conditions (Section~\ref{sec:res:initial_c}), or material (Section~\ref{sec:res:mat_opt}).
+For each group, we provide a set of examples of static and dynamic scenes of increasing complexity.
+In Section \ref{sec:res:comparisons}, we compare our solver, \cite{du2021diffpd}, and \cite{gradsim} to evaluate the effect of different material and contact models.
+We also compare against a baseline implementation using finite differences.
+We run our experiments on a workstation with a Threadripper Pro 3995WX with 64 cores and 512 Gb of memory.
 For a selection of problems, we validate our results with physical experiments using items fabricated in silicon rubber (we use 1:1 SMOOTH-ON OOMOO 30 poured into a 3D printed PVA mold) or 3D printed PLA plastic.

 We additionally provide a video showing the intermediate optimization step for all the results in the paper as part of our additional material.